NassimNatA/UFOs/README.md

 - Drawback of this webpage: A drawback of this website is that you are not able to filter by duration of the UFO event which is listed in the data for each UFO occurence.
 - Two additional recommendations for further devleopment:
-  1. Add filter for duration of event into the website.
+  1. Add filter for duration of event into the website for a more dynamic search engine.
-  2.
+  2. Create a "search word" filter to filter the comments by key words.